 - I have used my Potato masher for this step.
 If not available use your hand to mash the veggie.

-- Take 1 Tbsp. of Ghee in a pan and heat it sufficiently.
+- Take 1 tablespoon of Ghee in a pan and heat it sufficiently.

 - Temper the Ghee with Bay leaf, and Cumin Seed.

-- Mix asafoetida with 1 Tbsp. of water and add the mixture to the tempering.
+- Mix asafoetida with 1 tablespoon of water and add the mixture to the tempering.

 - Cook for 1 minute in high flame and add Green Chili Paste and also ginger paste to the tempering.